 - 2 large balls of burrata

-- Bring a large pot of salted water to a boil.
-Add the bucatini pasta and cook 1 minute less than the box’s cooking time, stirring often so that the pasta does not stick.
+Bring a large pot of salted water to a boil.
+Add the bucatini pasta and cook 2 minutes less than the box’s cooking time, stirring often so that the pasta does not stick.
 Meanwhile, heat a large sauté pan over medium heat.
 Add the olive oil.
 When the oil is hot, add the garlic and red pepper flakes.
 Cook for just about 10 seconds before adding the kale (watch so that the garlic does not burn).
 Let the kale sauté for about 5-6 minutes, until wilted and tender.
 Season with a pinch of salt to taste.

-- Use tongs to transfer the pasta directly into the sauté pan, allowing some of the pasta water to be added as well.
-Let the pasta finish cooking in the pan, stirring often and adding more olive oil if needed to lightly coat the pasta.
-The pasta water should reduce and help thicken the sauce as well.
+Use tongs to transfer the pasta directly from the pot into the sauté pan, allowing a generous amount of the pasta water to be added as well.
+Let the pasta finish cooking in the pan for another 2 minutes, stirring often, or until the pasta water reduces and thickens into a sauce.
+Stir in the lemon juice.
 Taste the pasta and season with more salt if needed.
 You want the salt to bring out all of the flavors so that the pasta tastes really well-seasoned.

-- Serve the pasta in a large bowl.
+Serve the hot pasta in a large bowl.
 Garnish with the fried breadcrumbs.
 Place the burrata on top of the pasta.
-Season the burrata with salt.
+Season the burrata with a pinch of salt.
 Break the burrata balls apart when serving, so each person gets a little bit of burrata to mix in with their pasta.

 6 thoughts on “Bucatini Pasta with Burrata & Fried Breadcrumbs”

 At what point do you at the kale?
 And is the kale just boiled or sautéed?

 Also is this pasta good to also serve cold?